Some historians of jiu jitsu say that the origins of “the gentle art” can be traced back to India, and was practiced by Buddhist Monks.

 Esai Maeda Koma, also known as “Conde Koma,” was one such master.
 After traveling with troupe which fought in various countries in Europe and the Americas, Koma arrived in Brazil 1915, and settled in Belem do Para the next year, where he met a man named Gastao Gracie.

-The father of eight children, among then five boys and three girls, Gastao became a jiu jitsu enthusiast and brought his oldest son, Carlos, to learn to fight from the Japanese master.
+The father of eight children, among them five boys and three girls, Gastao became a jiu jitsu enthusiast and brought his oldest son, Carlos, to learn to fight from the Japanese master.

 Attracted to the new market which was opened around jiu jitsu, many Japanese practitioners came to Rio, but none were able to establish schools as successful as the Gracies.
 This was due to the fact that the Japanese stylists were more focused on takedowns and throws, and the jiu jitsu the Gracie’s practiced had more sophisticated ground fighting and submission techniques.
 Carlos and his brothers changed the techniques in such a way that it completely altered the complexion of the international jiu jitsu principles.
 These techniques were so distinctive to Carlos and his brothers that the sport became attached to a national identity, and is now commonly known as “Brazilian Jiu Jitsu,” practiced by artists all over the world, including Japan.